 How to Keep Fat from Returning After Liposuction: Tips & Tricks

 Even though fat can return in the body after liposuction, there are a few ways to prevent the fat from coming back to your body.
 One of the most commonly asked questions is if you can gain the weight back after liposuction.
-While you can, there are 3 ways to keep fat from returning to your body after liposuction:
+While you can, there are 3 ways to keep fat from returning to your body after this procedure:

 1. Maintain a weekly exercise routine: Some great examples of a healthy exercise regime include cardio exercise (including walking, running, or biking) and resistance training (using weights, weight machines, or resistance bands).